 When to expect delivery

 Initially, shipment was fairly slow—I placed my first order on January 19 but didn’t get a shipment notification until February 25 (they arrived that day).
-Now, shipment should be faster—the White House said Tuesday that the USPS has delivered most tests within 48 hours.
+Now, shipment should be faster—the White House said in May that the USPS delivered most tests within 48 hours.

 All tests sent to continental US addresses will ship with First Class Package Service, and all other addresses will get them via Priority Mail, both of which have a typical delivery time of one to three days.
 Still, the USPS website says tests may take as long as 12 days to arrive.